 The lid closes with no gaps...

-On one hand (ignoring the touchpad issues for now) it's very well made.
-Very nice to look at.
-But then: for example, there are "gaps".
+It is very good looking.
+There are "gaps".
 There is a rubber lid around the screen - as on the MacBook - to prevent dust entering when it's closed.
 But the lid does not close good enough.
 There is a gap.
 The MacBook does not have that.
-Again: in 7 years (!!) you could not bring build quality up to this level??

 Some small things I noted as well - and one better does not "note such things":